cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/loadbalance.md

 description: "This doc covers LoadBalancer implementation principles and usage guidelines provided by Kitex."
 ---

-Kitex provides two LoadBalancers officially:
+Kitex provides 3 LoadBalancers officially:

+- WeightedRoundRobin
 - WeightedRandom
 - ConsistentHash

-Kitex uses WeightedRandom by default.
+Kitex uses WeightedRoundRobin by default.

+## WeightedRoundRobin

+WeightedRoundRobin uses a round-robin strategy based on weights, which is also Kitex's default strategy.

+This LoadBalancer will make all instances have the min inflight requests to reduce the overload of instance.

+If all instances have the same weights, it will use a pure round-robin implementation to avoid extra overhead of weighting calculations.

 ## WeightedRandom

-WeightedRandom uses a random strategy based on weights, which is also Kitex's default strategy.
+WeightedRandom uses a random strategy.

 This LoadBalancer will be weighted randomly according to the weight of the instance, and ensure that the load assigned to each instance is proportional to its own weight.

-If all instances have the same weights, Kitex has special optimization for this scenario and will use a purely random implementation to avoid extra overhead of weighting calculations, so there is no need to worry about the performance in this scenario.
+If all instances have the same weights, it uses a purely random implementation to avoid extra overhead of weighting calculations.

 ## ConsistentHash